To register to vote you must be :

 - A resident of Michigan and the city or township where you are applying to register to vote.

 You can register to vote for federal, state, and local elections by mail; at your county, city, or township clerk's office; or by visiting any Secretary of State branch office.
+For assistance in obtaining the address of your city or township clerk, see Michigan.gov/Vote.
 In addition, specified agencies providing services through the Family Independence Agency, the Department of Community Health, and the Department of Career Development offer voter registration services to their clients.
 Military recruitment centers also provide voter registration services.

 Whenever you move to a new city or township, you must re-register to vote.
 If you move within a city or township, you must update your address.
 This can be handled through your local clerk, at a Secretary of State branch office, or by mail.
 Michigan voters must use the same residential address for voter registration and driver license purposes.
 Consequently, if you submit a driver license address change, it will be applied to your voter registration.
 Similarly, if you submit a voter registration address change, it will be applied to your driver license.